 Although our tent was fairly simple, this is not regular camping.
 We had big, comfy beds, a romantic mosquito net that made me feel like I was sleeping in a four-poster, and a large, clean bathroom block just a short walk away.

-The main buildings are clustered on the river bank, where there’s a restaurant and outside seating, from where you can listen to the hippos splashing and grunting as you sip your Nile lager and watch the sun set – and very pretty it was too.
+The main buildings of Murchison River Lodge are clustered on the river bank, where there’s a restaurant and outside seating, from where you can listen to the hippos splashing and grunting as you sip your Nile lager and watch the sun set – and very pretty it was too.

-It’s not a good idea to swim in the river for obvious reasons, but helpfully the Lodge even has a pool where you can cool off after your hot day of wildlife viewing.
+It’s not a good idea to swim in the river for obvious reasons, but helpfully Murchison River Lodge even has a pool where you can cool off after your hot day of wildlife viewing.

 And of course Linn and I wasted no time in making the most of THAT!